Neethaane En Ponvasantham: Release

-Neethaane En Ponvasantham was given a U certificate by the Indian Censor Board, without any cuts.
-The movie along with its Telugu version saw worldwide release on 14 December 2012, clashing with Prabu Solomon's Kumki, both becoming the most anticipated films of the year, because of the success of the soundtrack.
+Neethaane En Ponvasantham was earlier scheduled for a theatrical release in the summer of 2012, but was delayed as filming was not completed by then.
+The film was given a U certificate by the Central Board of Film Certification without any cuts, and released on 14 December 2012, along with Kumki.
+Both films had huge expectations from the audience because of their soundtracks, that turned out to be a success prior to the film.
 Two days before the release of Neethaane En Ponvasantham along with Kumki, the advanced bookings for the first weekend were sold out.

-Box office

-Neethanae En Ponvasantham took a grand opening, grossing around ₹8.7 million in its first two days in Chennai.
-The film grossed ₹175.5 million at the Chennai box office in the 16th weekend.
-It totally grossed ₹475 million.
+The film's distribution rights in Coimbatore were acquired by Cosmo Village for a record price.
+Abirami Mega Mall acquired the distribution rights for the film in Chennai region, which ensured a grand release in 30 screens across the city.
+AGS Entertainment acquired the distribution rights in the Chengalpattu region.
+The film's Telugu version Yeto Vellipoyindhi Manasu also released on the same date as the Tamil version.

 Marketing

 The first poster of Neethane En Ponvasantham depicting the lead pair was unveiled in early September 2011.
-On Valentine's Day 2012, a teaser trailer of 50 seconds featuring Samantha and Jiiva with an instrumental version of the song "Neethaane En Ponvasantham" playing in the background was released, claiming the film to be a Summer 2012 release.
-However, due to the lead actors' other commitments that shifted dates of filming, eventually release was rescheduled to 4th quarter of 2012.
+On Valentine's Day (14 February 2012), a teaser trailer of 50 seconds featuring Samantha and Jiiva with an instrumental version of the song "Neethaane En Ponvasantham" playing in the background was released.
 On 1 September 2012, the official theatrical trailer of the film was released.
 The response to the theatrical trailer was highly positive, that it crossed 1.2 million views in two days of its release, breaking the record of the most ever viewed Tamil film trailer held earlier by Billa 2.
+Since much of the film's footage, which were shot had not made into the final edit, some of the deleted sequences were released as promotional materials, prior to the film's release, along with some selected scenes from the film to increase the expectations from the audience.